microsoft/api-guidelines/azure/Guidelines.md

 The [HTTP Standard][] defines request headers that clients may use to specify a _precondition_ for execution of an operation.
 These headers allow clients to implement efficient caching mechanisms and avoid data loss in the event of concurrent updates to a resource.
-The headers that specify conditional execution are "If-Match", "If-None-Match", "If-Modified-Since", "If-Unmodified-Since", and "If-Range".
+The headers that specify conditional execution are `If-Match`, `If-None-Match`, `If-Modified-Since`, `If-Unmodified-Since`, and `If-Range`.

 [HTTP Standard]: https://datatracker.ietf.org/doc/html/rfc9110